getml/getml-community/src/documentation/docs/index.rst

 .. note::
    Some components of getML have been open sourced as part of **getML community edition**.
    You may have a look at
-   `community vs enterprise edition table <https://docs.getml.com/latest/home/getting_started/getting_started.html#community-vs-enterprise-edition>`_ to see the highlights of both the editions.
+   :ref:`community vs enterprise edition table <home/getting_started/getting_started:Community vs enterprise edition>` to see the highlights of both the editions.

 getML in one minute